rusty-ecma/RESS/README.md

     println!("Good show!
 Why use something that's optional?")
 }
 ```

-In either method the major construct that you would be dealing with is a `RefToken` enum.
-This enum represents the 10 different tokens defined in the ECMAScript specification.
+By far the most important part of `Item` is the `Token` enum, which will represent the 11 different types of token's supported by the [ECMAScript specification](https://tc39.es/ecma262/#sec-ecmascript-language-lexical-grammar).

 ### ES Tokens
 - Boolean Literal